Earnings Before Interest and Taxes (EBIT)

 Investors and creditors can use this value to speculate how a business could run when it has no taxes or capital structure costs to worry about.
 This makes it helpful for investors to compare two companies in the same industry that have different tax rates.

 Just as with any financial ratio, EBIT comes with its own limitations that investors need to be aware of when comparing different companies EBIT figures.

-Not including debt into the analysis is risky because a company could have increased its debt because of bad performance or a lack of cash flow.
+Not including debt in the analysis is risky because a company could have increased its debt because of bad performance or a lack of cash flow.